cobilab/DLCR/README.md

 ### Installation ###

-Cmake is needed for installation (http://www.cmake.org/).
-The download is directly available from http://www.cmake.org/cmake/ or by
+Cmake is needed for installation (http://www.cmake.org/).<br>
+The download is directly available from the cmake website or by
 <pre>
 sudo apt-get install cmake git
 </pre>